NetherlandsForensicInstitute/confidence/docs/index.rst

 If that sounds awfully complicated, there's no requirement that you need to use anything that feels complicated.
 See the :ref:`examples <examples>`, ranging from very simple to more complex uses of confidence' capabilities.

+As a quick overview, confidence contains the following features:

+- dict-like `Configuration` object supporting attribute access to configured values;
+- customizable loading of multiple sources (files, environment variables, …) into a single object with deterministic precedence of those sources;
+- the ability to make and resolve references to values or entire namespaces.

 Contents
 --------